 depending on the sweep cap.

-The Whipple sounds alot like the stock Dunlop inductor (which isn't bad at all), but all the reviews made me expect the Whipple was the best wah inductor made.
-It's alot cheaper than a Fasel, though.
-I rewound it (scatter-wound) and it actually sounds better now.
+The Whipple sounds a lot like the stock Dunlop inductor (which isn't bad at all), but all the reviews made me expect the Whipple was the best wah inductor made.
+It's a lot cheaper than a Fasel, though.

 The Volume switch gives the signal a real nice warm tone and a bit of a volume and mid boost as compared to the bypassed sound.
 The value of the sweep cap, in volume mode, sets the range of volume (smaller values make the toe setting louder) and the amount of mids in the volume signal (smaller values for more mids).
 It's a nifty side-effect and can really fatten up a distortion.
 Staying in volume mode and hitting the heel switch to Yoy mode makes a "weh"-like sweep that has little effect on volume.